shaniyu/DressCode/README.md

 ## Installation

-- Clone the repository to your local machine
+- Clone the repository to your local machine.

-- Open the project in Android Studio
+- Open the project in Android Studio.

 - Plug your smartphone to your PC and make sure you can see it in the device dropdown next to the 'Run' button.

-- Make sure you have the developers option enabled on your smartphone (this process varies between different android devices).
+- Make sure you have the 'developers options' enabled on your smartphone (this process varies between different android devices).

 - Choose your device and click on the 'Run' button.
 Enable the installation on your smartphone.